 Keynote I 8:30 am – 9:30 am CT

-Innovation Across the Supply Chain for a Healthy People and Planet
+Seeding the Future: Innovation Across the Supply Chain for Healthy People and Planet

 To truly transform the global food system, we’ll need innovations across the entire supply chain.
-Three winners from the second annual Global Food System Challenge will provide an inspiring snapshot of the work that scientists are doing around the globe to help ensure a future of healthy people and planet.
+Three winners from the second annual Seeding the Future Global Food System Challenge will provide an inspiring snapshot of the work that creative entrepreneurs, innovators and scientists are doing around the globe to help ensure a future of healthy people and planet.

 Bernhard van Lengerich, Founder at Seeding The Future Foundation

-Innocencia John, Faculty at University of Dar es Salaam
+Innocensia John, Post Doctoral Researcher at University of Dar es Salaam

 Julia Kurnik, Senior Director, Innovation Start-Ups at WWF